bbars/utils/js-json-son/README.md

     }

     /**
-     * Magic method, called by JSONSchema
+     * Magic method, called by JSONSon
      */
     static fromJSON(data) {
         // assuming, that data is array [x, y]